NorthStarUAS/fmu-ardupilot-ecosystem-legacy/README.md

 # Rice Creek FMU

-This is an ardupilot/chibios app for building the firmware that serves as the heart of a Rice Creek UAV autopilot.
+This is an Ardupilot/ChibiOS app for building the firmware that serves as the heart of a Rice Creek UAV autopilot.

+Note: the purpose of this project is to prototype and demonstrate various autopilot design ideas.
+Occasionally I like to break the rules or make up my own rules and in some places, this project shows how that might look.
+Also it is a priority to maintain this system in a state that is robust and flyable so that these ideas can be proven in actual flight test.

-This README has not been fully updated for the ardupilot/chibios port, so much of it is probably wrong or terribly out dated.
-The code is also just at a checkpoint state ... still very much a work in progress.
+This README has only been partially updated for the Ardupilot/ChibiOS port, so some of it is likely wrong or outdated.
+The AP/ChibiOS version of the code is at an advanced checkpoint state ... nearly working, but still a work in progress and not yet flight tested as of June 2021.

+## Demonstrated design ideas

+* Property tree, shared hierarchical data structure.
+  * Implements a publish/subscribe system.
+  * Integrates cleanly with json (reading and writing.)
+  * Built on top of rapidjson which provides all the low level tree building and access details.

+* Thread-less design: grand loop structure. (excepting the service and driver threads that run under the hood in AP_HAL.)

+* Big processor / little processor architecture moves important functionality to the host (big) computer.
+Simultaneously enables a much simpler and lighter weight "little" processor.
+Dividing the workload between two systems leads to two simpler apps versus one single very complicated monolithic app.

+* Heavy use of python and scripted tasks on the big processor where python is supported.

+* Accel calibration procedure that generates an affine matrix (encapsulates rotation, bias, and scale errors in a single step.)

+* Dynamic accelerometer temperature calibration.
+Trusts the EKF's accel bias estimates and fits a model of those estimates vs temperature over time.

+* Dynamic compass calibration.
+Trusts the EKF's attitude estimate and world magnetic model to fit a compass calibration model incrementally over time.

+* Nested json configuration system with an extension to allow one config file to include sub-configuration files.
+(Compared to a flat array of config parameters, configuration can include strings and arrays as well.)

+* Simple message header generation (json definition file) for communicating with host computer and logging.
+Supports C++ and python compatible messages.
+It is like a mavlink-lite, and very lite.

 ## Short term notes to self:

 * Uart output on the telem ports of the Pixracer have an issue.
 There